didih02/mnca-dino/README.md

 # mnca-dino

+Thanks to [TALENT Library](https://github.com/LAMDA-Tabular/TALENT/tree/main) which provide the library for MNCA.

 This research will be presented on PP-RAI 2026 (the 7th Polish Conference on Artificial Intelligence)

 For more information, please contact me: didihrizki@agh.edu.pl